 Metra’s weekend service, where it exists, is usually infrequent — on most routes, trains run every two hours, with some lines having limited hourly service inbound in the morning and outbound in the evening.
 Other train crawls often accept the two-hour headways, which may only stop at a few bars for about two hours at a time.
 However, your train crawls could also be a little more more complex from a scheduling standpoint to allow for a wider variety of bars with less time at each bar, usually on the order of 45 to 90 minutes per bar.
 This allows your group to cover more ground, explore more communities, and support more local businesses in the same amount of time and minimizing the time spent at any “dud” bars that people may find less enjoyable.
 Most train crawls generally begin in the late morning or early afternoon and run until early to mid-evening.

-In May 2017 we started rolling out our Weekend Commuter Rail Guides to help plan your trip in more straightforward, easy-to-read timetables than the traditional Metra schedules, complete with bars within walking distance of every Metra station with weekend service.
+In May 2017 we started rolling out our Weekend Guides to help plan your trip in more straightforward, easy-to-read timetables than the traditional Metra schedules, complete with bars within walking distance of every Metra station with weekend service.
+In February of 2020, we added weekday afternoon and evening schedules to our (rebranded) Travel Guides in anticipation of Metra’s new Round Trip Plus pass that gives riders unlimited rides on weekdays as well.
+Now you can train crawl your way, any day!

 We also have an interactive map of the region that takes our bar recommendations from the Weekend Guides and allows you to take them anywhere digitally.
 If you have a smartphone, launch the map and allow your location to help navigate during your crawl.